FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Related Work

-To solve this problem, there are two different approaches, the intrinsic and the post-hoc approach.
-Both approaches and corresponding methods for the technical implementation of these are described in~\cite{burkart2021survey}.
-Basically, the use of intrinsic methods limits the choice of architecture, making it impossible to use this approach if the network has already been trained.
+To solve this problem, there are two different approaches: the intrinsic and the post-hoc approach.
+Both approaches, as well as their corresponding technical implementations, are described in~\cite{burkart2021survey}.
+In principle, the use of intrinsic methods limits the choice of architecture, making it impossible to use this approach once the network has already been trained.

-In contrast to this, the post-hoc methods, in particular attribution methods, offer the possibility of subsequently adding interpretability.
-A large selection of these methods and their advantages and disadvantages can be found in~\cite{mercier2022time}.
-However, since these methods were initially developed for image analysis, it can be shown that they have to contend with some difficulties in the field of time series analysis.
-In x, the different behaviors of attribution methods in the field of time series analysis are evaluated.
+In contrast, post-hoc methods — in particular, attribution methods — offer the possibility of subsequently adding interpretability.
+A comprehensive overview of these methods and their advantages and disadvantages can be found in~\cite{mercier2022time}.
+However, since these methods were initially developed for image analysis, they encounter several challenges when applied to time-series analysis.

-The category of attribution methods can basically be divided into two subcategories.
-The first of these two categories, the gradient approaches, use the backpropagation algorithm, which is used to train neural networks~\cite{simonyan2013deep}.
-Based on the internal network parameters, it is possible to determine which input values had which influence on the prediction. one focus of these approaches is that they do not require any forward passes and can therefore be calculated quickly.
-In contrast to this method, the forward pass is used in permutation-based approaches to calculate the influence of a change in the input signal on the output value.
-This means that these methods do not have direct access to the internal values of the network, but are slower to calculate due to the forward passes.
-In~\cite{nielsen2022robust} it was shown that both categories can be used, but in different areas.
+The category of attribution methods can generally be divided into two subcategories.
+The first of these, the gradient-based approaches, use the backpropagation algorithm, which is also used to train neural networks~\cite{simonyan2013deep}.
+Based on the internal network parameters, it is possible to determine which input values have influenced the prediction.
+One key advantage of these approaches is that they do not require any forward passes and can therefore be calculated quickly.
+In contrast, permutation-based approaches use the forward pass to calculate the influence of changes in the input signal on the output value.
+This means that these methods do not have direct access to the internal values of the network but are slower to compute due to the required forward passes.
+In~\cite{nielsen2022robust}, it was shown that both categories can be used, but in different contexts.